Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Simulations And Hardware Experiments

-where ${x_g,~y_g }$ are the goal position of the robot in the ${x^I, y^I}$ directions, and ${K_v,~K_{\omega}}$ are the controller gains.
-The control input set of the robot is given by:

-The parameters of the hardware experiments using the proposed safety-critical control method are given in Table~\ref{tab:robot}.
-The control loops were realized at 50 Hz loop rate.

-The reference trajectory of the robot is chosen to yield a violation of the safety constraint when using the desired controller.
-The robot trajectory using a CBF-QP approach leaves the safe set due to the unmodelled uncertainty, as seen in Fig.~\ref{fig:GVRrobot} \textbf{(Right)} (Middle) and (Bottom).
-Note that the uncertainty vector is the difference between the discrete-time derivative of the flow map of the experimental system and the nominal robot model.
-The closed-loop safe behavior of the system under the proposed control method is shown in the same figures.
-As seen in the figures, under the proposed method, the states of the robot stay within the 0-superlevel set of the chosen CBF.
-Fig.~\ref{fig:GVRrobot} \textbf{(Center)} demonstrates that the proposed approach can estimate the model uncertainty, which affects the safety constraints.
+The robot's reference trajectory is chosen to violate the safety constraint when using the nominal controller.
+Under a CBF-QP approach, the robot's path leaves the safe set due to the unmodeled uncertainty--see Fig.~\ref{fig:GVRrobot} \textbf{(Right)} (Middle) and (Bottom).
+Note that the uncertainty vector is the difference between the discrete-time derivative of the hardware system's flow mapand the nominal robot model.
+Uthe robot states remainwithin the 0-superlevel set of the chosen CBF.
+Fig.~\ref{fig:GVRrobot} \textbf{(Center)} shows that our approach can estimate the model uncertainty, which affects the safety constraints.